Skip to Content

 ●5.
 Forklift:

 A forklift is also called a forklift truck, fork truck, fork hoist, jitney, or truck lift.
-Its main purpose is to relocate over a short distance or lift your lawnmower to be loaded into a truck.
+Its primary purpose is to relocate over a short distance or lift your lawnmower to be loaded into a truck.
 It is one of the most cost-effective methods to maintain your lawnmower.

-There are twenty-five different types of forklifts including, hand pallet truck, walkie low lift truck, rider low lift truck, towing tractor, walkie stacker, rider stacker, reach truck, electric counterbalanced truck, internal combustion engine-powered counterbalanced forklift, battery electric forklifts, fuel cell forklifts, side loaders, telescopic handler, walkie order picking truck, rider order picking truck, articulated very narrow aisle counterbalanced truck, guided very narrow aisle truck, guided very narrow aisle order picking truck, truck-mounted forklift, sod loader, omnidirectional truck, UL 558 safety rated truck, UL 583 safety rated truck, “EX rated” explosion-proof truck and automated forklift trucks.
+Also, side loaders, telescopic handler, walkie order picking truck, rider order picking truck, articulated very narrow aisle counterbalanced truck, guided very thin aisle truck, guided fragile aisle order picking truck, truck-mounted forklift, sod loader, omnidirectional truck, UL 558 safety rated truck.

 ●6.
 Hand Truck Dolly:

 It is also called a bag barrow, box cart, cart, sack truck, trundler, stack truck, or two-wheeler.
 It is an L-shaped tool with handles at one end and wheels at the base.
-It has a small ledge to carry your lawnmower flat against the floor.

-When you need to move your lawnmower, it is tilted forward and the ledge is inserted underneath it, then the lawnmower is allowed to tilt back and rest on its ledge.
 The dolly and your lawnmower are tilted backward until the mass is well-balanced over its wheels.
 This first-class lever makes lifting and moving heavy lawnmowers much easier.

 ●7.
 Lifting Straps or Moving Harness:

+These loops are worn over the forearms or shoulders to place the strap underneath your lawnmower.
 The benefit of lifting straps or moving harnesses is even weight distribution and better stability.
 It takes the pressure off your back.

 ●8.
 Jacks:

 It is also called a screw jack, jackscrew, car jack, floor jack, garage jack, or toe jack.
 It is a mechanical device used to lift heavy loads like lawnmowers.
-The mechanical jack employs a screw thread for lifting your lawnmower so that important maintenance can be performed.
+The mechanical jack employs a screw thread for lifting your lawnmower so that essential maintenance can be performed.

 Jack’s stands are designed to capture your riding lawnmower safely if used correctly.
 It will prevent the riding lawnmower from slipping, shifting, or moving from its proper place and height while you are repairing it.

-Some latest models have a swivel feature that allows you to position the tool more precisely.
+Some of the latest models have a swivel feature that allows you to position the tool more precisely.
 It is ideal for lifting lawnmowers with both low clearance and high clearance.
 There are nine types of jacks:

 • Scissor jack